What's New?

 What's new in Version 3.0.0.22 (released 2nd June 2006)

-- Fixed problem where (rarely) the Web Update Wizard would restart 2 instances
+- Fixed problem where (rarely) the Software Update Wizard would restart 2 instances

 of the application which has been updated.